 The best glider in the world is no use to you if it isn’t the correct size for your flying weight!
 In this third article of our Choose The Right Paraglider series, we look at paraglider weight ranges and the effect that wing loading has on performance, stability and handling, and how to decide what's best for you.

 First, join us in an investigation.
-Stuff everything into your glider backpack, exactly as you would walk up the hill, with your extra jacket and flying boots.
+Paraglider weight ranges include everything that goes up into the air: you, all gear (including the wing) and anything else you carry.
+So stuff everything into your glider backpack, exactly as you would walk up the hill, with your extra jacket and footwear.
 Then stand on the scale!
 More than you thought, huh?

-Your flying equipment and all the extras usually adds 14-20kg to your clothed weight (depending on the weight of your kit and how much other stuff you carry).
+Your flying equipment and all the extras usually adds 12-20kg to your clothed weight (depending on the weight of your kit and how much other stuff you carry).

 What does it matter?
 Well, they say that by loading a given wing with more weight you will increase all flying speeds, increase stability and get more responsive handling.
 But is it really true?